Can you provide guidance on acquiring a used piano?

 Some piano manufacturers have successfully incorporated plastic parts without compromising sound quality too much:

 Kawai has been using ABS-Carbon action parts in some models since the 1970s, claiming improved durability and consistency.
+(ABS-Carbon, or acrylonitrile-butadiene-styrene-carbon, is a material that combines acrylonitrile butadiene styrene, ABS, with carbon fibers.
+The carbon fibers make ABS-Carbon stronger, lighter, and more rigid than standard ABS.
+It’s often used in 3D printing.)

 Mason & Hamlin, through their subsidiary Wessell, Nickel & Gross, has developed high-tech composite action parts aimed at improving performance rather than reducing costs.